Simulation Data Basics

 - Watch any charts update in real time in the dashboard.

 - Watch the standard statistics update in real time in Quick Properties or statistics windows.
 You could also watch it in the dashboard if you pin it to the dashboard.

 After the simulation run, you can study the data outputs and make changes to the simulation model as needed.
 You can also export the data for analysis by a third party tool.
 You can also use some of the more advanced data gathering tools if you feel they will be relevant to your simulation project.
 See the next section for more information.

-The majority of simulation projects will only need the standard data gathering methods.
-However, if your simulation model has advanced data gathering needs, you should consider learning more about how the statistics collector and other tools work.
+If your simulation model has advanced data gathering needs, you should consider learning more about how the statistics collector and other tools work.
 See Overview of Advanced Data Gathering Methods for more information.